 You can also try one of my favorite diffuser blends – döTERRA Passion for getting the mood going.

 Interested in learning more about essential oils?
-Call me as I’m always running classes on using essential oils – my workshops are weekly and cover many different areas!
+Call me as I’m always running classes on using essential oils.

 And For My Last Tip

 Sometimes all the advice in the world can still only make a dent on the issues at hand.
 I want you to know that that’s ok, and you can reach out to a coach like me to help you with your relationship.

 Together we’ll work on the issues and explore new ways to communicate and express how you’re feeling.
 Your relationship is meaningful, and even if it’s time to consider the end, we can work together on creating a good parting.